Whole House Repiping: Cost, Process & Signs You Need It

 Step-by-Step Process

-Step 3: Access Points & Old Pipe Removal Small access holes (typically 2×2 ft) are cut in walls, ceilings, or floors.
+Step 3: Access Points & Old Pipe Removal Small access holes (typically 2x2 ft) are cut in walls, ceilings, or floors.
 In accessible homes, plumbers route through attics and crawl spaces to minimize wall damage.
-Old pipes are either removed or capped and left in place.
+Old pipes are either removed or abandoned in place if removal would cause unnecessary damage.

-Step 4: New Pipe Installation Main lines are typically run first (often through the attic or crawl space), followed by branch lines to each fixture.
+Step 4: New Pipe Installation Main supply lines are run first (often through the attic or crawl space), followed by branch lines to each fixture: sinks, toilets, showers, tubs, dishwashers, refrigerators, washing machines, and hose bibs.
+New shut-off valves are typically installed at each fixture for easier future maintenance.
 PEX is especially efficient here because its flexibility lets it snake through existing cavities without opening every wall.

-Step 5: Pressure Testing & Inspection New lines are pressure-tested for leaks, flow is verified at all fixtures, and a municipal permit inspection is scheduled if required.
+Step 5: Pressure Testing & Inspection New lines are pressure-tested for leaks, flow is verified at every fixture, and lines are flushed to clear installation debris.
+A municipal permit inspection is scheduled if required to confirm the work meets current plumbing code.

 Step 6: Wall Repairs & Cleanup Access holes are patched with drywall, taped, mudded, sanded, and painted to match.
-This phase can add 1–2 additional days for drying time.
-Most repipe contractors include basic patching — confirm this in your quote.
+This phase can add 1 to 3 additional days for drying time.
+Most repipe contractors include basic patching, but confirm exactly what's covered in your quote (some leave painting to a separate contractor).

 Plan for Water Disruption